BV003/BV003.github.io/_posts/2025-09-08-blog-DayTask.md

 ### Copyright & Originality Statement

-The DayTask project, including its concept and initial design, was originally created by Michael Liu on September 2025.
+The ArgoAgent project, including its concept and initial design, was originally created by Michael Liu on September 2025.
 This blog post serves as the official record of the project’s originality.

 The project is intended to be open-source and collaborative.
 You are welcome to use, modify, and contribute under the corresponding open-source license once the code is released.
 However, please respect the origin of the idea and provide proper attribution to the original author.